dwyl/elixir-auth-facebook/README.md

 The `href` value is `@oauth_facebook_url`.
 This is an "assign", a key/value map passed to the `conn` struct.
 It is set by using the module `ElixirAuthFacebook`.
-In the controller that renders this template, add the code below:
+In the controller that renders the template above, add the code below:

 ```elixir
 # lib/app_web/controllers/page_controller.ex